Oracle DBMS_ADR

 Returns the status of the last call to the DBMS_ADR API dbms_adr.get_call_status RETURN NUMBER;

-SELECT dbms_adr.get_call_status
+SELECT dbms_adr.get_call_status;

 GET_CALL_STATUS